readymade-ui/readymade/README.md

 To develop, run `yarn start`.
 This will spin up a local Parcel development server at http://localhost:4443.

+For working on the documentation portal use `yarn start:client`.

+Production is built with `yarn build`.
+This will generate a client and server that can be deployed.

 For unit and e2e tests, run `yarn build` then `yarn test`.

 Use `yarn test:open` to open a GUI and run tests interactively.